-Concerning short-term goals, what different farmers take home will depend upon the type of farmer and the demonstrated object.
-For instance, for a 'reluctant adopter' farmer, a 'very advanced' innovation will only lead to increased awareness while and innovative farmer may be motivated to apply it back home.

-Organisers need to be aware of these distinctions and, when they target 'reluctant adopter' farmers, emphasise the 'know-why' at such a demonstration while, if they target innovative farmers, they should emphasize the 'know-what' and the 'know-how'.
-The 'know-who' aspect is important for any type of farmer.
+What different farmers take home will depend upon the type of farmer and the demonstrated object.
+For instance, for an 'common' farmer, a 'very advanced' innovation will only lead to increased awareness while and innovative farmer may be motivated to actually apply it back home.
+Organisers need to be aware of these distinctions and, when they target 'common' farmers, emphasise the 'know-why' at such a demonstration while, if they target innovative farmers, they should emphasize the 'know-what' and the 'know-how'.